Camp Echo Lake is located in the Southern Adirondack Mountains, about 3 1/2 hours north of New York City.

 Our air-conditioned Health Center is staffed 24 hours a day, 7 days a week with a board-certified physician, as well as a team of registered nurses.
 Most health-related issues can be handled by our Health Center staff; however, should additional services be required, Warrensburg Health Center is just down the street and Glens Falls Hospital is just 20 minutes away.

-You will have the opportunity to schedule up to three phone calls with your child during the summer, and campers are required to write to parents three times a week.
+You will have the opportunity to schedule two phone calls with your child during the summer, and campers are required to write to parents three times a week.
 We encourage you to write letters to your child as well.
 Campers love receiving letters in the mail!
 You will also have the ability to e-mail your child (we print out emails daily and distribute them with the regular mail).
 However, campers are not allowed to send e-mails.

 With the exception of birthday packages (which may not contain food items or bunk favors), we do not accept any packages at camp.